am-derrick/alx-system_engineering-devops/0x01-shell_permissions/README.md

-10-mirror_permissions sets mode permissions of file hello the same as olleh 11-directories_permissions grants execute permissions to all subdirectories for owner, groups and users 12-directory_permissions makes a directory and grants permissions 751
+10-mirror_permissions sets mode permissions of file hello the same as olleh 11-directories_permissions grants execute permissions to all subdirectories for owner, groups and users 12-directory_permissions makes a directory and grants permissions 751 13-change_group changes group owner of the file hello to holberton